 Check Water Pressure

-It is possible to check a home’s water pressure with a gauge that can be purchased from a local hardware store.
+It is possible to check a home’s water pressure with a water pressure gauge that can be purchased from a local hardware store.
 At Reliant Plumbing, we recommend a home’s water pressure be between 40 and 80 pounds per inch (PPI).
 If you do not have proper water pressure or don’t know how to check, contact us for an inspection!
-Excessive water pressure can damage pipes as well as faucets, valves, cause a problem with leakage and more.
+Excessive water pressure can cause damaged pipes as well as breaking faucets and valves.

 Plan for Winter Travel

 Traveling during the winter months is common, and nobody wants to go on a trip and worry about their pipes bursting!
-There are some things Reliant Plumbing recommends homeowners do to minimize potential plumbing problems when traveling.
+Reliant Plumbing recommends homeowners do these 3 things to minimize potential plumbing problems when traveling.

 - Drain all the water out of the home’s pipes.
 This can be done by turning off a home’s main water supply.
 Then open all the spigots and faucets in the home until the water stops coming out.